firstcoincom/vchain/README.md

 2. npm start

-*note if errors occur, try 'npm install' in shipping-blockchain folder and 'npm start'
+*note first time running, do 'npm install' in shipping-blockchain folder then 'npm start'